-- Epinephrine 1 mg/mL (previously known as 1:1,000) is appropriate for the IM route only. - Epinephrine should never be given by IV route, except for an epinephrine infusion for patients in anaphylaxis or for patients in cardiac arrest.
+- Re-check dosing and concentration of epinephrine prior to administration. - Epinephrine 1 mg/mL (previously known as 1:1,000) is appropriate for the IM route only. - Epinephrine should never be given by IV route, except for an epinephrine infusion for patients in anaphylaxis or for patients in cardiac arrest.